GISDev01/security-ssid-abi/README.md

 Optional: To solicit ARPs from iOS devices, set up an access point with DHCP disabled (e.g. using airbase-ng) and configure your sniffing interface to the same channel.
 Once associated, iOS devices will send up to three ARPs destined for the MAC address of the DHCP server on previously joined networks.
 On typical home WiFi routers, the DHCP server MAC address is the same as the WiFi interface MAC address, which can be used for accurate geolocation.

+Optional: For debuggin code locally, a .pcap (in this case, .cap) file can be generated with (as root or with sudo):

+`airodump-ng -w sample-data --output-format pcap mon0`

+Then you can run with (assuming sample-data.cap is in the root of this repo:

+`./run.sh -r sample-data.cap`

 Dependencies
 ------------